 I was a big fan of Ed Koch.
 He was a great mayor for the city of New York, but he got himself into trouble when he didn’t know how to talk to his audience.

 Speaking on a potential move to Albany, Koch said, “Have you ever lived in the suburbs?
 It’s sterile.
 It’s nothing.
 It’s wasting your life.”
 Life in the country meant having to “drive 20 miles to buy a gingham dress or a Sears, Roebuck suit.”

 He was a shoe-in to win that governor’s race, but once he said all that, he could not connect with the majority of New York residents who weren’t from the city.
 His big mouth made him lose the race.

-Know your customer (maybe a lesson for NFL players).
-Be careful with what you say and what you do because the way your customer reacts may have a lasting impact on your business.
+As the internet continues to connect us all together, our words and actions have the potential to reach masses at scales that topple the reach Ed Koch had with his statement.
+Know your customer (maybe a lesson for NFL players) A lesson to keep in mind; Be careful with what you say and what you do because the way your customer reacts may have a lasting impact on your business.
 People don’t forget.
 It’s critical to know your customer.

 Quote of the Day: "“If you want more money, don't pay attention to the money.
 Pay attention to the thing that makes the money.” - Brandon Steiner

 *My latest book; "Living on Purpose: Stories about Faith, Fortune and Fitness that will lead you to an Extraordinary Life", is available for order - Click Here*